 Please take a few moments to fill out and return this form after the performance.
-Your response to our School-Time Performance Series helps us plan for the future.
+You can also fill it out online here.
+Your response to our (virtual) School-Time Performance Series helps us plan for the future.
+Feel free to include any comments from class discussion or activities related to the performance as well!
+School-Time Performance Series helps us plan for the future.
 Feel free to include any comments from class discussion or activities related to the performance as well!